 In this year’s HR Acuity Sixth Annual Employee Relations Benchmark Study, investigation processes remained flat.
 Only 43% of organizations are using required investigation processes, and two-thirds of organizations (65%) have no formal investigator training or only train as needed.
 Adding vulnerability, 53% of organizations are still using documentation methods that compromise security, weaken accuracy and provide minimal reporting capabilities.
 These are numbers we must improve.
 The frequency of investigations isn’t trending down and neither are the financial settlements associated with them.

-How we run investigations dictates a lot about how ER is perceived inshutterstock_198775886 the business.
+How we run investigations dictates a lot about how ER is perceived in the business.
 Employees are watching the outcomes and executives are watching the settlements.
 Transparent, tight investigative processes are the key to building trust with employees AND protecting the business.
 In order to achieve the right outcomes for everyone, investigation processes must be both required and scalable.
 But before you scale a process, make sure it’s the most comprehensive it can be.

 Consider embedding these five investigation best practices into your process: